Q: I find your site very informative, but still have a question. Last year I was experiencing puff-backs, particularly on cold evenings, when I set

 clean the stove pipe and masonry chimney every fall.
 My wife is ready to shut it down if I can't fix it!

-I think I have a whuffer.
-I am glad to find out it is just operator error, I can fix that.
+After reading your website, I am glad to find out it is just operator error, I can fix that.
 Thanks for your words of wisdom.
 I am sure you have saved my

 marriage and hundreds of thousands of dollars in electrical bills!